Brikwerk/whiteboard-vision/Project Reporting.md

 - Look into auto-optimization of arguments.
 Is this possible?
 - Text detection + OCR with text file output.
 Output on 10-15 images.

+## Oct 10

+### Progress

+#### Text Detection & OCR

+- Created project infrastructure
+- Added both the detection and recognition framework into the project
+- Reconfigured the detection framework for usage within the project as an API
+- Bounding boxes are being output per passed image path
+- Should reconfigure to take in loaded image so we're not loading the image twice
+- Currently stuck at extracting text from the image relative to the angle of the bounding boxes
+- The detection framework still needs to be configured for usage within the project (exposing an API)

+#### Auto-Optimization of Arguments

+- Looked into more and our parameters seem more intuition/situation based
+- I was thinking of hyper-parameter tuning last week.
+This refers to tuning a parameter such as k in the k-nearest neighbors algorithm
+- Not super applicable to our project.
+Can probably set ours based off of intuition.

+#### Ideas for the Project

+- Could possibly integrate spellcheck into the recognition stage to make up for poor performance in recognition algorithm (being a few chars off).